Kisspeptin-10 and the HPG axis: the human evidence

 What KP-10 actually does in research protocols

 Kisspeptin-10 is the typical peptide used when investigators need a sharp, short LH response in a research setting.
-A bolus intravenous KP-10 dose produces a transient LH rise that peaks within roughly 20 to 30 minutes and returns to baseline within an hour.
-That kinetic profile is well-suited to single-pulse experiments, GnRH-neuron-stimulation probes, and acute mechanism-of-action work.
+Its short half-life gives a transient rise that suits single-pulse experiments, GnRH-neuron-stimulation probes, and acute mechanism-of-action work.
 It is poorly suited to sustained physiological replacement, which is the use case for KP-54 .

 Community use of subcutaneous KP-10 as a long-acting libido or fertility-supporting peptide is not supported by the pharmacokinetic literature.
-Subcutaneous bioavailability and half-life of KP-10 have not been characterized to label-grade standards, and the IVF-trigger and amenorrhea trial data that the community sometimes cites in defense of KP-10 protocols comes from KP-54 work, not KP-10 work.
-The honest framing is that KP-10 is a research probe for single-pulse pharmacology, not a documented sustained-activation therapy.
+Subcutaneous bioavailability and half-life of KP-10 have not been characterized to label-grade standards, and the IVF-trigger and amenorrhea trial data the community cites in defense of KP-10 protocols was generated with KP-54, a different peptide.
+The accurate description of KP-10 is a research probe for single-pulse pharmacology.
+No human dataset shows it works as a sustained-activation therapy given subcutaneously.

 What kisspeptin therapy is not (yet)